Dear Prime Minister, Chancellor, and Secretary of State,

 We believe that the goal in regulation must not be to eliminate all risk in the pensions system but to ensure that we have a proportionate system that delivers good outcomes for savers.
 That means we must foster a dynamic and competitive environment and consider our risk appetite in pensions relative to the holistic economic environment.
 That is because one is intrinsically linked to the other in terms of pensions adequacy and good saver outcomes.

-As a regulator we believe reducing unnecessary burden should be a fundamental part of our role.
+As a regulator we believe reducing unnecessary burden is a fundamental part of our role.
 That is why over the last 12 months we have improved our data collection from employers and reduced levels of enforcement action across a number of minor compliance issues.

 Some burden in the system has been created by regulations which were devised in a different context, and could now be reviewed.
 We believe one such area is around the regulatory capital reserving for master trusts.

-More broadly, we want to make sure every regulatory intervention and requirement that schemes and employers are subject to genuinely offer value.
-That is why we also commit to a review of all regulatory interventions, including the existing legislation and regulations, over the next 12 months, to identify any that do not drive material benefits for removal or improvement, publishing a report to this effect.
-In particular we will focus effort on identifying and reducing low value interventions and penalties with the circa 1 million small and micro employers where freeing up time and resource can directly support increased productivity.
+But more broadly, we want to make sure every regulatory intervention and requirement that schemes and employers are subject to genuinely offer value.
+That is why we also commit to a review of all regulatory interventions, including the existing legislation and regulations, over the next 12 months to identify any that do not drive material benefits for removal or improvement, publishing a report to this effect.
+In particular we will focus effort on identifying and reducing low value interventions and penalties with the ca. one million small and micro employers, where freeing up time and resource can directly support increased productivity.

 Our commitments:

-- We will review our regulatory capital reserving requirements for master trusts with a view to ensuring it is proportionate, which could unlock hundreds of millions of pounds for investment.
+- We will review our regulatory capital reserving requirements for Master Trusts to ensure they are proportionate, which could unlock hundreds of millions for investment.

-- We will review all our regulatory interventions, including legislation, through the prism of value to make sure we are targeting interventions in a way that deliver the greatest benefit to savers and the economy, and to propose removal of unnecessary legislation.
+- We will review all our regulatory interventions, including legislation, through the prism of value to make sure we are targeting interventions in a way that deliver the greatest benefit to savers, which could in turn benefit the economy, and to propose removal of unnecessary legislation.

 4. Driving growth through data and digital enablement

-In October 2024 we launched our blueprint for the future of digital, data and technology – taking an adaptive and mission-based approach, designed to navigate the complexities of the information age and pursuing better outcomes for workplace savers.
-It is a five-year plan to reduce unnecessary regulatory burden, enable effective market competition and benefit savers through industry innovation.
+In October 2024 we launched our blueprint for the future of digital, data and technology – taking an adaptive and mission-based approach, across a five-year plan, designed to navigate the complexities of the information age and pursuing better outcomes for workplace savers.
 In year one we will:

 - Reduce unnecessary regulatory burden – we want to become more effective, easier to work with, with better insights to drive decision-making.
 To make that a reality this year we will further streamline our data collection processes and identify areas of duplication in our scheme return and master trust supervisory return.
 We will also work with other government agencies to identify areas of data join up where we can capture data once and use many times.